 The panel discussion followed the two talks.
 Moderating the panel discussion was Aarti Shyamsundar – Consultant, founder of Psymantics Consulting.
 The panel comprised Sangeeta Devni, founder of Startup Freak, and the bakery power-couple Divya Ramasami and Kingsley Jegan Joseph, founders of Bite Me Foods Pvt.
 Ltd.

 Sangeeta spoke of how her story inspired her neighbours to encourage their daughters’ education.
-Born to a joint family a rural area, Sangeeta was the first in her family to finish 10th grade.
+Born to a joint family in a rural area, Sangeeta was the first girl in her family to finish 10th grade.
 She says she owes it to her in-laws for being progressive and encouraging when it came to her starting up.

-Divya and Kingsley provided a unique narrative as they are partners in both, their business and personal life.
-She says that they complement each other’s skills and that it has come to a great advantage, especially when negotiating with vendors.
-As a couple, one knows where the other comes from and this helps greatly when there are turbulent times.
+Divya and Kingsley provided a unique narrative as they are partners in both, their business and personal lives.
+She says that they complement each other’s skills and that it has come to a great advantage, especially when negotiating with vendors. 🙂 As a couple, one knows where the other comes from and this helps greatly when there are turbulent times.
 Divya echoes Sheryl Sandberg’s sentiments when it comes to career and life partners, “The biggest career choice you’ll make is finding a supportive life partner”, she says.